(Magnet type, variety, and information)

 Very Powerful, has a lot in common with A4 when fully charged.
-When degaussed, it reminds me of a strong A2 without the first and second string weakness.
-Having a much bigger personality than it’s alnico counterparts, its basically a sculptable ceramic magnet.
+When degaussed, it reminds me of a strong A2 without the first- and second-string weakness.
+Having a much bigger personality than its alnico counterparts, basically, it is a sculptable ceramic magnet.
 I see this magnet used a lot in lap and pedal steel type instruments.
 Unbelievably strong for the Alnico family.
 This I feel is what helps A8 make little pickups sound huge!

-Ceramic magnets are unique in that they’re much better at retaining their charge.
-Charge will not fluctuate even if introduced to a weaker or stronger field; unless it is a magnet charging units field.
+Ceramic magnets are unique in that they are much better at retaining their charge.
+Charge will not fluctuate even if introduced to a weaker or stronger field, unless it is a magnet charging unit’s field.
 A ceramic magnet can have its charge manipulated if used in a magnet charger.
-Very interesting stuff, Ferrite.
-Like, whoa!

 (60.0mm x 14mm x 8mm)

 Max bar charge: (140-145 mT)

 Max rod charge: (never measured a ceramic rod)

 Has a variety of overtones, makes me think of a flattened out A5 with more of an accent towards treble.
 A great magnet choice for a higher output sounding pickup.
 These magnets are much bigger than a standard bar measuring (2.444” long x 0.500” wide x 0.125” thick) and possessing a charge much greater than what one usually finds in the Alnico family.
 These are often cut short in length due to the increased magnetic field strength pulling on strings.
 You can see how much larger it is compared to the C8 marked in white.

 (2.35″ Long x 0.250″ Wide x 0.120″ Thick)